ministryofjustice/moj-frontend/docs/design-system-benefits.md

 layout: layouts/content.njk
 subsection: About the design system
 title: Benefits of using the design system
+lede: The MoJ Design System helps teams to design, build and launch digital services that are accessible, consistent and user-led.
 eleventyNavigation:
   key: Benefits
   parent: About the design system